-Resilience is the ability to bounce back from stress, adversity, failure, challenges, or even trauma.
-It’s not something that we are born with; it is a learnt skill, just like playing the flute or learning to read.
+Want to build a resilient child?
+A person who is able to bounce back from stress, adversity, failure, challenges, or even trauma?
+Resilience is not something that we are born with; it is a learnt skill, just like playing the flute or learning to read.
 Melanie Randeniya from Future Stars Pymble explains how to build this skill in your child.

 Resilient children are more likely to take healthy risks because they don’t fear falling short of expectations.
 They are curious, brave, and trust their instincts.
 They know their limits and push themselves to step outside of their comfort zone and solve problems independently.